jelocodes/jelocodes.github.io/_posts/2018-03-23-on_higher-order_javascript_functions_closures_and_encapsulation.markdown

 // => false
 ```

 The divisor argument is now encapsulated, abstracted away from the outer world so we no longer have to worry about it.
-In fact, we can't even change that variable anymore in any of the different permutations of the original function - it has become an encapsulated inner feature of that mini machine, safe from prying hands (like the scaffold of a building is safe from tampering with once the building is complete).
+In fact, we can't even change that variable anymore in any of the different permutations of the original function - it has become an encapsulated inner feature of that mini machine, safe from prying hands.

 Closures and encapsulation enable function factories.
 We can create different sub-functions out of a singular master function factory, which is a very useful pattern to avoid code bloat and repetition when we need many similar but *slightly* different functions.